snuggery/snuggery/README.md

-# Atelier
+# Snuggery

-This monorepository contains Atelier, a CLI to manage workspaces.
+This monorepository contains Snuggery, a CLI to manage workspaces.

 ## License